digitalyoshixi/zettelkasten/content/Security/Buffer Overflow.md

   - Stack Overflow
   - Stack Smashing
 ---
-A security flaw in which buffers on the [[Stack]] have their data overwritten by improper input validation.
+A security flaw in which buffers on the [[OS Stack]] have their data overwritten by improper input validation.
 # Example
 Arrays in C are given a set length.
 When a program reads more data that can be fit into the array, it is tricked into overwriting **other data or code** and compromising an application.